 Use hairdryers that are lower energy use, and use them only as necessary.
 This prevents stirring up dust, fine hair and nail filings into the air your staff and customers breathe.

 Ventilated and downdraft tables are useful to keep dust and particles under control.
 Nail filing and skin treatments can produce fine dust.
 Ventilated or downdraft manicure tables can protect clients and workers from the harmful effects of breathing in this dust.

 You can fit filtration systems that will remove all fine airborne hair, dust from nail filing and odours from the air.
 This will create a fresh atmosphere in your premises and will prevent irritation of skin, lung and eyes for your workers and clients.

 In Denmark air filtration systems are now required by law for all hair and beauty businesses.

 Ecohair and beauty have developed their Virtual Salon.
 You can log on and enter the virtual salon to learn about sustainable hair care in a fun and engaging way.
-Once finished you can get the Sustainable stylist certificate.
-Why not get all staff to work through the salon and be eligible for the Sustainable Salon Certificate.

 Find out more ands sign up for your free access to the virtual salon.